The Daxophone

 Hans Reichel’s solution to this problem was to painstakingly sand the underneath side of every tongue he made so it was slightly contoured, which is a very time consuming process.
 In my approach using a contoured soundplate, that process needs to be done only once (by me).
 So making your own tongues simply requires that they are flat on the underneath side.
 The contour I have developed also reduces the likelihood of ‘buzzing’ that flat soundplates can introduce, and provides a ‘big bottom bass’ sound.
 You will get consistent volume even for an up-bow without a dax pushing down on the tongue, for which flat surfaces often suffer large volume drops because the tongue is lifted away from the soundbox.

-You can buy one of my advanced soundboxes, or a complete daxophone that includes a soundbox, dax and three tongues using the buttons below.
+You can buy a complete daxophone that includes a soundbox, high density dax (for tonal stability), and three tongues using the Buy Now buttons below.
 Prices are in Australian Dollars, and are inclusive of free world wide shipping.
+Contact me for pricing if you want more than three tongues.

-My daxophones are professional quality instruments with careful attention to detail and refined finishing.
+My daxophones are professional quality instruments with careful attention to detail, refined finishing, and using the most beautiful fine grained woods available anywhere.
 I have happy customers all over the world, and will make every effort to ensure you are too.

-Complete daxophone, inc. soundbox, dax and three tongues AUD$1475
+Complete daxophone: soundbox, dax (fretted on one side), and 3 tongues AUD$1475